bisdn/un-orchestrator/orchestrator/README_COMPILE.md

 	$ ccmake .

-Here you can select some configuration parameters for the un-orchestrator, e.g., the vSwitch implementation, the Openflow version, etc. when you're finished, exit from the 'ccmake' interface and type:
+Here you can select some configuration parameters for the un-orchestrator, e.g., the NF-FG description, the vSwitch implementation, the Openflow version, etc. when you're finished, exit from the 'ccmake' interface and type:

 	; Create makefile scripts based on the previously selected options